 The top companies in Temkin’s ranking all rate high in two key areas—trust and forgiveness (how likely consumers are to forgive a company after a bad experience).

-1. Align your costumer service with your brand
+1. Align your customer service with your brand

 This is critical.
 To do it, you need to have a clear brand promise, require every agent to follow the promise, and figure out what a company’s values are.
 Techniques for aligning customer service and your brand include things like formalizing the customer service process, measuring customer service, and asking for customer feedback.